xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 The possible keycodes are the keycodes defined in the `xkb_keycodes` section.

-Symbols are named using the symbolic names from the `keysymdef.h` file.
+Symbols are named using the symbolic names from the `xkbcommon/xkbcommon-keysyms.h` file.
 A group of symbols is enclosed in brackets and separated by commas.
 Each element of the symbol arrays corresponds to a different modifier level.

 #### Groups